 It is just a year since President Valery Giscard D'Estaing of France appointed a new Prime Minister, Monsieur Raymond Barre.

-It is just a year since President Valery Giscard D'Estaing of France appointed a new Prime Minister, Monsieur Raymond Barre.
+Background: It is just a year since President Valery Giscard D'Estaing of France appointed a new Prime Minister, Monsieur Raymond Barre.
 The immediate reason was the need to replace Monsieur Jacques Chirac, who had resigned after policy and personality clashes with his President.
 But the political consequences for the government coalition in France have been far-reaching.

 SYNOPSIS: Monsieur Barre, who took over from Monsieur Chirac on August 25th last year, is a distinguished economist, who had served as a Commissioner of the European Economic Community in Brussels.
 He has no strong party ???affiliations - unlike Monsieur Chirac, who has always been an active Gaullist politician.
 He had been President Giscard's Prime Minister for two years.